ron282/libomemo-c/README.md

 The above example is simplified for the sake of clarity.
 All of these functions return errors on failure, and those errors should be checked for in real usage.
+Note that the calls to `session_builder_set_version` and `session_cipher_set_version` are only required when a the session should be set up for OMEMO version 0.4.0 or later.

 ## Memory management notes

-For every custom data type that the libsignal-protocol-c library can allocate and return, a corresponding way of deallocating an instance of that data type is provided.
+For every custom data type that the libomemo-c library can allocate and return, a corresponding way of deallocating an instance of that data type is provided.